-If you decide to invest in cryptocurrency hedge funds, then make sure you are investing money that you have to lose and understand the risks you are taking.
+If you decide to invest in cryptocurrency hedge funds, then make sure you are investing money that you can afford to lose and understand the risks you are taking.
 Cryptocurrency is an exciting development, but it’s too early to tell if it will have staying power or collapse after a bunch of hype.